sassy-crick/Singularity-Easybuild/README.md

 You will need to have a Linux environment and Singularity installed in it.
 If you don't have Linux, please use Vagrant to set up a virtual Linux environment.

+The minimum requirement for `bash` is version 4.x.
+If you are on MacOS, please use `homebrew` to install `bash` from there.

 Furthermore, if you want to build the containers, you either need to have `fakeroot` installed and configured so it can be used as normal user, or have `sudo` installed.
 The latter is required if you want to open up containers and re-build them again.

 As the software inside the containers is built using Easybuild, you will need to know the names of the Easybuild Configuration files, e.g. GCC-9.3.0.eb.